michellejc/Object_Detection_DL/README.md

 # Object_Detection_DL
 An exploration of basic Deep Learning classification and object detection techniques.
-This repository is a basic guide to getting started with object detection, and perhaps computer vision more generally.
-A basic knowledge of ML concepts, Python, and Pytorch are assumed, but hopefully will be easy to follow for anyone who is interested!
+This repository is a basic guide to getting started with object detection, and computer vision more generally.
+A basic knowledge of ML concepts, Python, and Pytorch are assumed, but the intention is for this repository to be easy to follow for anyone who is interested!

 ## Outline